keneishapais/TechRush/README.md

 # TechRush
  Solar Energy Predictor

-A machine learning-based project to predict Global Horizontal Irradiance (GHI) and related weather parameters using input data such as temperature, humidity, wind speed, and more.
+A machine learning-based project to predict Global Horizontal Irradiance (GHI) using related weather parameters as input data such as temperature, humidity, wind speed, and more.